reyhanalif/King-county-House-Price-Prediction-ML/README.md

 - Improve machine learning model using Polynomial Features
 - Improve machine learning model using Ridge/Lasso/Elasticnet
 - Create evalution matrix to determine the best machine learning model to predict King County House Price

+## Summary
+The best Machine Learning Model in this project to use to predict King County House Price is Ridge with Hyperparameter Tuning (alpha = 0.0001) with R2 score 0.80 and MAE score 103505